 What is plantar fasciitis?

-Some people will remember exactly when and where the pain started, even many years later, and this could be a sign of a plantar fascia tear, which may need treating differently.
+Some people will remember exactly when and where their pain caused by plantar fasciitis started, even many years later, and this could be a sign of a plantar fascia tear, which may need treating differently.

 True plantar fasciitis will appear gradually.
 Almost always it begins with pain in the heel of one foot when you first stand after getting out of bed.
 Generally, it eases off with activity and returns with rest.
 As things worsen, you’ll spend more and more time in pain and may start walking with a limp.